orientechnologies/orientdb-docs/Graph-Batch-Insert.md

 - a single vertex class
 - a single edge class
 - vertices are identified by a numeric (Long) id
-- WITH properties on edges and/or vertices
+- edges and/or vertices have properties

-OrientDB provides an API called OGraphBatchInsert
+OrientDB provides an API called [OGraphBatchInsert](http://orientdb.com/javadoc/latest/com/orientechnologies/orient/graph/batch/OGraphBatchInsert.html).

 This API is designed for fast batch import of simple graphs, starting from an empty (or non existing) DB.

 This batch insert procedure is made of four phases, that have to be executed in the correct order:

- - begin(): initializes the database
+ 1. begin(): initializes the database
- - create edges (with or without properties) and vertices
+ 2. create edges (with or without properties) and vertices
- - set properties on vertices
+ 3. set properties on vertices
- - end(): flushes data to db
+ 4. end(): flushes data to db

  ### Typical usage: